 In the late night on October 17, a 45-year-old woman was murdered by a rag picker near the Kota Veedhi Arch in One town.
 A day after, it was suspected to be a murder by unidentified miscreants.
 But, the investigation by One Town police revealed that it was a case of sexual assault and the accused killed the woman as she resisted his advances.
 The city also reported a gang-rape on a destitute woman in January this year.

-According to officials from Women and Child Welfare Department, a number of women from interior areas of Vizag Agency and rural areas flee their houses after the tiff with their husbands over several domestic issues.
+officials from Women and Child Welfare Department, a number of women from interior areas of Vizag Agency and rural areas flee their houses after the tiff with their husbands over several domestic issues.
 Many of them resort to begging on the roads, traffic signals and at the railway station.

 Barring a few who manage daily wager’s job, the rest continue to live under the flyovers and on roads.
 Sources from Women and Child Welfare Department say that Thatichetlapalem, Kancharapalem, Madhurwada, PM Palem, Arilova and a few other areas which the destitutes have made their home.
 Some women even hire babies from poor parents on a daily basis and beg in the streets and crowded junctions.